hedi0/TrackOra/README.md

 ### Testing Requirements

-*   **Unit Tests:** If applicable, add or update unit tests for new features or bug fixes, especially for the mobile/web applications.
+*   **Unit Tests:** If applicable, add or update unit tests for new features or bug fixes, especially for the mobile/web applications
-*   **I